Dear Visitors to NMU’s Department of Psychological Science page,

 The “Programs” item on the menu expands to list our undergraduate psychology major programs and our master’s degree programs.
-Our undergraduate programs will consist of a Psychology major, Behavior and Cognitive Neuroscience major, and Behavior Analysis major starting in the 2017-2018 academic year.
-Our master’s programs include a General Psychology program and an Applied Behavior Analysis program.
+Our undergraduate programs will consist of a Psychology major and Behavior and Cognitive Neuroscience major.
+Our master’s programs include a Psychological Science program and an Applied Behavior Analysis program.

 At NMU, we use the phrase “distinctly Northern” as a way to note the unique ways that we exemplify excellence.
 There is certainly something distinct about the experiences and programs we provide for our students.
 I can think of few places where undergraduate students can engage in real substantive contributions alongside faculty on highly impactful research; where students can work in an on-site clinic to provide treatment services to children with Autism; where they can also engage in student groups in psychology to help those in our community or to meet practitioners in our local hospital and community agencies.
 We do all this surrounded by the majestic beauty of the U.P.’s expansive forests, winding streams, rolling hills, and endless beaches.
-And on your hiking trip up Sugar Loaf mountain, don’t be surprised to find a student doing her online homework, connected using an NMU laptop and one of the world’s most innovative online educational access networks (and the only one in the country approved by the FCC).
+And on your hiking trip up Sugar Loaf mountain, don’t be surprised to find a student doing her online homework, connected using an NMU laptop and one of the world’s most innovative online educational access networks.

 Adam Prus, Ph.D.